IBM/api-samples/README.md

 ## Package contents

 - An introduction package that shows how to use the API at a low level
 - A reference data package that demonstrates endpoints in the /referencedata category.
 - An API CLI client that can be used to access the API from the command line.
+- An Ariel package that demonstrates endpoint in the /ariel category.
 - A package containing shared modules.

 ## Requirements

 - Python 3.3 or above
-- QRadar system 7.2.1 or higher
+- QRadar system 7.2.2 or higher

 ## Instructions